radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 6. Click **Save** (located in the top right hand corner) to save your settings.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - the user and ACI information are also part of the query.
+>The user and ACI information are also part of the query.
 This is why it was mentioned above that the query cache is sensitive to syntax.
-If User A issues a query, and then User B issued a query asking for the exact same information, this would count as two queries in the Query Cache.**
+If User A issues a query, and then User B issued a query asking for the exact same information, this would count as two queries in the Query Cache.

 #### Populating the Memory Cache